 1. About

-It supports ShoutCast and IceCast and runs on Linux, MacOS and Windows.
+It supports Icecast, Shoutcast and WebRTC and runs on Windows, macOS and Linux.

-The main purpose of BUTT is to stream live audio data from your computers Mic or Line input
+The main purpose of BUTT is to stream live audio data from your computers microphone or line input

 2. Install